kartiky9/js-learnings/core/function-declaration.md

-# Different ways function declarations
+# Different ways of function declarations
 And what is each signify

 Note: Documented as per ES6 applicable in ES9 as well